NARASIMHACHAR R., 1860-1936

 R. Narasimhachar(ಆರ್. ನರಸಿಂಹಾಚಾರ್) is one of the stalwarts who worked tirelessly for the cause of Kannada culture during the later decades of the nineteenth century and the early decades of the twentieth century.
 His contributions to the areas of Archaeology, Epigraphy, Textual Criticism and History of Kannada literature are unsurpassed to this day and they have served as veritable gold mines for future generations of scholars many of whom were under his tutelage.

-first person to secure a master’s degree in Kannada from the
+secure a master’s degree in Kannada from the

 Narasimhachar was well versed in Sanskrit, Tamil, English and Kannada.
 He acquired many skills necessary for his life’s mission under the able guidance of his mentor B.L.Rice.
 His contribution to various fields of knowledge involving erudition and commitment are described here afterwards.